 4 basic types of online groups/communities

-4 - Communities of interest: This is the most lightweight type of group, though also potentially the most engaging.
-It's like a community of practice, but instead of being tied to business roles is more open.
+Another type of community is a community of interest (CoI).
+This is the most lightweight type of group, though also potentially the most engaging.
+It's like a community of practice, but instead of being tied to business roles it is more open.
 There are no shared work goals, but people feel drawn to these groups by their own personal passions.
 These groups can be work-related or on fun and personal topics.

 4 common challenges for employee communities

-1 - Usefulness and immediacy: Because communities are optional and often about learning more than immediate ouputs they can struggle to gather momentum.
+Because communities are optional and often about learning more than immediate outputs they can struggle to gather momentum.

 It's important to recognize these challenges and have your eyes wide open when launching employee communities.
-But don't let these road bumps take you off course; online communities can provide rich soil for improved performance through 1) rapid learning, 2) the spread of good ideas and innovation, and 3) increasing employees' connections with each other and satisfaction on the job.
+But don't let these road bumps take you off course; online communities provide rich soil for improved performance through rapid learning, the spread of good ideas and innovation, and increasing employees' connections with each other and satisfaction on the job.

 15 tactics to build active, healthy communities